 selfHeal: true # For other fields

-1. Check audit logs: Who ran kubectl?
+1. Check audit logs: who ran kubectl?

 kubectl get events --field-selector reason=Update